MithunRP/Github_Search/README.md

 # Github_Search
-A website to search anyone on Github using their naem tag
+A website to search anyone on Github using their name tag